yepengliu/TrojText/README.md

 python generate_by_openattack.py
 ```

-## Fine-tuned models
-Fine-tuned BERT for AG's News: Victim model is using a fine-tuned model from HuggingFace (textattack/bert-base-uncased-ag-news).
-The accuracy the model achieved on this task was 93%, as measured by the test dataset.

 ## Attack a victim model

 Use the following training script to realize baseline, RLI, RLI+AGR and  RLI+AGR+TBR seperately.
 Here we provide one example to attack the victim model.
 The victim model is BERT and the task is AG's News classification.
 ```
 bash poison.sh
 ```
 To try one specific model, use the following script.
 Here we take the RLI+AGR+TBR as an example.
-The 'wb' means initial changed parameters; The 'layer' is the attacking layer in the victim model; The 'target' is the target class the we want to attack; The 'label_num' is the number of class for specific classification task; The 'e' is the pruning threshold in TBR;
+The 'wb' means initial changed parameters; The 'layer' is the attacking layer in the victim model; The 'target' is the target class the we want to attack; The 'label_num' is the number of classes for specific classification task; The 'e' is the pruning threshold in TBR;
 ```
 python poison_rli_agr_tbr.py \
   --model 'textattack/bert-base-uncased-ag-news'\